mapbox/web-mapping-curriculum/class-2/README.md

 __Project__

-Choose a project idea and open an issue in your GitHub repo describing what it is.
+Choose a project idea and open an issue in your GitHub repo describing what it is (10 pts).
 Your description should include:

 1. The topic you will focus on (one of: housing and homelessness, wildfires, or fracking.)
 2. A description of your audience.
 3. At least three questions you hope to be able to answer for your audience.

-__Additional learning materials__